swannodette/swannodette.github.com/_posts/2013-08-17-comparative.md

 The fourth case is the most interesting. *We hand off control to the menu process*.
-We pass along the `select` channel making sure to put the event we read back at the front.
+We pass along the `select` channel making sure to put the event we read back at the front with `r/concat`.
 We also pass along the `cancel` channel, note we use `r/fan-in` to mix in `raw`, which is a channel of the changes to the input field because we want to cancel menu selection if the user starts typing again.